samthebest/dump/sams-scala-tutorial/serialization-exceptions-and-memory-leaks-no-ws.md

  - Single responsibility principle is automatic (each function is a responsibility)
  - Multiple inheritence is easy
  - Discourages mutable state
- - Discourage pointless encapsulation (never use `private`!)
+ - Discourage pointless encapsulation (avoid `private`!)
- - All application context and initialization is visible in the `main` method
+ - All application context, initialization and injection is visible in the `main` method (avoid DI frameworks)
  - GC is faster
  - Serializing tasks is faster
+ - Reference dependencies always point into data (case classes), except data may be structured (so point to other data)

 ## Recap